The Playbook

-Performance-based Airbnb management flips that model completely.
+Performance-based management flips that completely.
 You pay only when a booking happens — and only a percentage of what you actually receive.

+No monthly invoice.
+No wire transfer.
+No separate billing.
+Airbnb's native co-host split handles the division automatically at each payout.
 If a booking is cancelled and you receive nothing, Marketics receives nothing.
-If a slow month produces half your normal revenue, Marketics earns half its normal share.
-The incentive is identical on both sides of the arrangement: maximize every booking, every month.
+A slow month at half revenue is a half share.
+The incentive is identical on both sides: maximize every booking, every month.

-Traditional property managers charge a percentage of gross revenue — typically 20–35%.
-That percentage comes out before expenses, before vacancies are accounted for, and regardless of whether the manager's decisions drove the result or hurt it.
-A property manager who underprices your listing to fill the calendar faster still earns their fee.
-You absorb the revenue loss.
+Charged before expenses, before vacancies, regardless of whether their decisions drove the result.
+A manager who underprices to fill the calendar still earns the fee — you absorb the revenue loss.

-Pricing tools like PriceLabs, Beyond, and Wheelhouse charge flat monthly subscriptions.
-These are excellent tools — but tools require you to do the work.
-Configuring the rules, interpreting the data, adjusting the strategy as market conditions shift.
-The tool earns its fee whether you engage with it effectively or not.
+PriceLabs, Beyond, Wheelhouse are excellent — but tools require you to do the work: configure the rules, read the data, adjust as the market shifts.
+The fee is charged whether you engage effectively or not.

-Consultants and coaches charge by the session or the project.
-The advice may be excellent.
-But the consultant's income is not tied to whether that advice moved your revenue.
+The advice may be excellent, but income isn't tied to whether it moved your revenue.
 Once the engagement ends, so does the accountability.

 Performance-based management changes the accountability structure entirely.
-The optimization provider only earns when a booking occurs.
-Every decision — pricing, listing copy, photography brief, minimum stay strategy, market positioning — carries a direct financial consequence for the provider.
-There is no way to extract fees from a host without first delivering value to them.
+Every decision — pricing, listing copy, photography brief, minimum-stay strategy — carries a direct financial consequence for the provider.
+There's no way to extract fees from a host without first delivering value to them.

 Listing optimization